OnlyByDesign/allere/README.md

 2. Integrated and customized sliders
 3. Customizing pieces of Zerif theme for client
 4. Customizing widgets and plugins to meet client needs

+They have since rebuilt there site, which is why it is not linked here.